ParkWithEase/parkeasy/docs/ProjectProposal.md

 ### Non-functional Feature:
 1. Web application must be responsive.
 2. Server can handle 20 concurrent users at 200 requests per minute.
+3. Server need to have RateLimiting mechanism to protect itself against DDOS
+4. The System needs to verify email before signing up user to make the system more secure as well as allow for password recovery through email
+5. The System needs to have some authentication to increase security
 ## Acceptance Criteria
 See our [Acceptance Criteria](/docs/AcceptanceCriteria.md) for each user story.
 ## Architecture
-We have adopted a n-tier architecture for its simplicity and effective layer decoupling.
+We have adopted a n-layer architecture for its simplicity and effective layer decoupling.
 Given the nature of our application, we believe offering a mobile solution is essential, which is why we have chosen to develop an Android and a web-based frontend.
 Link to our [Architecture Diagram](/docs/Architecture.png).

 ### Technologies
 We wanted to explore something new and different, so we chose a tech stack that we had not worked previously with.